yperezj/world-bank-gdp-analysis/README.md

 ### Objectives

-- Assess World Bank data continuity and historical depth, developing a data coverage indicator by country/region.
+- Assess World Bank data continuity and historical depth by country/region, providing a data coverage assessment.

 - Examine the evolution of nominal GDP in Spain.